deployo/deployo.github.io/content/_index.md

   title: One-click script execution from anywhere
   call_to_action: Start Your 14-Day Free Trial
 meta:
   description: A web based server management tool that executes your scripts over SSH.
-Simplify your server maintenence, deployments or remote shell executions.
+Simplify your server maintenance, deployments or remote shell executions.
 overview:
   title: Manage your servers with a button click.
   summary: Perfectly suited for personal projects, freelancers or small companies looking to speed up their everyday workflows.